YizhifengyeYZM/YizhifengyeYZM.github.io/_pages/about.md

 <p><span class="anchor" id="about-me"></span></p>

 <p>
-  My name is <a class="red-label">Bowen 'Bryan' Wang</a> and I am a senior undergrad in <a href="https://www.tsinghua.edu.cn/">Tsinghua University</a> focusing on Human-Computer Interaction (HCI) at <a href="https://pi.cs.tsinghua.edu.cn/">Pervasive Computing HCI Group (PCG)</a>.
+  My name is <a class="red-label">Zemin Yang</a> and I am a senior undergrad in <a href="https://www.tsinghua.edu.cn/">China University of Geoscience</a> focusing on Human-Computer Interaction (HCI) at <a href="https://pi.cs.tsinghua.edu.cn/">Pervasive Computing HCI Group (PCG)</a>.
 My passion lies in refining and revolutionizing the way humans and devices